gmteunisse/fantaxtic/README.md

 #### Taxonomic rank

-By default, it runs the analysis at the ASV level; however, if a `tax_level` is specified (e.g. `Species`), it first agglomerates the taxa in the phyloseq object at that rank and then runs the analysis.
+By default, `top_taxa` runs the analysis at the ASV level; however, if a `tax_level` is specified (e.g. `Species`), it first agglomerates the taxa in the phyloseq object at that rank and then runs the analysis.
 Note that taxonomic agglomeration makes the assumption that taxa with